Pre-College Program in Environmental Field Studies

 A day in the life…

-9:30am: Environmental Field Studies Class
+9:00am - Environmental Field Studies morning class:

-Learn about interesting plants in our cedar swamp, mushrooms in our forest, how to track local mammals, or how crops are managed
+Learn about interesting plants in our cedar swamp, mushrooms in our forest, how to track local mammals, or how crops are managed.

 Enjoy some down time, take a walk, or catch up with your friends.

-Supported time to work on classwork, personal work, or participate in group games
+Supported time to work on classwork, personal work, or participate in group games.

 Shower, read, or wind down for the evening.